Dill, Germany: History

-In Reichenbach Priory's book of donated holdings is an entry from 1090 naming somebody called Landegerus de Tila.
-Whether this refers to Dill, however, is far from clear.
-Rather, it has been assumed that he was from the town of Tiel in the Netherlands.

 Dill's first confirmed documentary mention comes from 1107, when Adalbert, comes (“Count”) de Dille appeared as one of the witnesses in the founding document of Springiersbach Monastery.
 This was Adalbert II, Count of Mörsberg and Dill (b. about 1070; d.
 30 August 1125) from the comital family of Nellenburg, who lived on Lake Constance’s western shores.
 Adalbert had holdings from his great-grandmother’s inheritance in the Nahegau, among which was Dill.
 Adalbert’s daughter Mechtild von Mörsberg wed Menginhard von Sponheim, thus bringing Dill into the County of Sponheim.

 Between 1223 and 1237, the Sponheims’ territory was split in two, forming a “Further County” (vordere Grafschaft) and a “Hinder County” (hintere Grafschaft).
 Nevertheless, Dill was not specifically assigned to either, and was held by both comital lines jointly, as was the Sponheims’ seat, Castle Sponheim.
 In the years that followed, Castle Dill served more than once as a widow's seat or a younger son's seat.
 In 1329, during the Schmidtburg Feud, Dill was besieged by Archbishop Baldwin of Trier, and in the end, he took it over.
 In 1338, however, the Archbishopric gave the village back to the Sponheims, enfeoffing them with it.